Soft Pretzels - from Scratch

 Bake the Pretzels

-Cover 2 cookie sheets with parchment paper.
-Lay the Pretzels out on the parchment paper so that they are not touching each other.
+Arrange the Pretzels on the sheetpans so that they are not touching each other.

-Bake for 12 to 15 minutes or until golden brown.
+Bake for 12 minutes or until golden brown.

 Serve with melted cheese dip, Brown mustard, Cinnamon Sugar, or whatever else you like.